Package Torello.HTML

 removeEventAttributes

-from the internally stored list of"Event Attributes"
+Removes a Event-Attributes from the internally stored data-structure field'eventAttributes'

-- This simply returns a count of the number of
+- This simply returns a count of the number of Event-Attributes that were

-that were successfully removed from the internalevent attributes
+successfully removed from the internal

 - Exact Method Body: